Student Services Information 2018

 Some students present with special needs that require on-going intervention from a range of service providers both within the School and from outside agencies.
 This group includes students with disabilities and students with special medical conditions.
 Bannister Creek Primary School has an inclusive culture that is welcoming and seeks to meet the needs of these students and their families within our School.

 A small number of students require additional support with their behavioural requirements within our School setting.
-IBPs are formulated with the input of the teacher, student and parent/s.
-These plans usually involve a ‘contract’ and special additional contacts with the student and parent/s.
-These plans work very well and students usually progress from IBPs to the ‘general’ behaviour plans as outlined for the majority of students at Bannister Creek Primary School after a targeted program has been implemented.
+IBSPs are formulated with the input of the teacher, student and parent/s and involve targetted objectives and expectations.
+These plans work very well and students usually progress from an IBSP to the whole school behaviour support plan as outlined for the majority of students at Bannister Creek Primary School.

 It is important that parents understand the number of special programs being run at Bannister Creek Primary School.
 In the area of pastoral care and mental health and well-being the following are used to varying degrees across the School: